 Having been encouraged to do so by a few kind souls, I have decided to reserve one small corner of The HIgh Window for some of my own poems.
 This is particularly timely as my sixth collection, Reel to Reel, has just been published by Dempsey and Windle.
-I am therefore featuring four poems from it with this the first issue of The High Window under my sole editorship and will continue with further brief selections in each quarterly issue.
+I will continue with further brief selections in each quarterly issue.

 David Cooke: Four Poems from Reel to Reel